Codersfeiwfo/weather/README.md

 java
 private static final String API_KEY = "your_api_key_here";
-Make sure in IntelliJ:
+In IntelliJ:

 JavaFX SDK is added in Project Structure

 VM options contain:

-vbnet
+bash
 --module-path C:\Java\javafx-sdk-24.0.1\lib --add-modules javafx.controls,javafx.fxml
-sqlite-jdbc jar is added to the lib folder and project dependencies
+sqlite-jdbc JAR is in the lib/ folder and added to dependencies

 Run Main.java and enjoy!

 📌 To Do
  Add TableView to show history

  Add delete/clear history feature

  Export data to CSV

  Handle edge cases (invalid city, no internet)

+🧯 Common Errors
+❗ No suitable driver found for jdbc:sqlite — make sure sqlite-jdbc is added to Libraries and runtime

+❗ 401 Unauthorized — check that your API key is activated and valid

+❗ JavaFX window doesn’t open — double-check VM options and JavaFX SDK path